Luis Avilán: Los Angeles Dodgers

 On July 30, 2015, in a three-team trade, the Los Angeles Dodgers acquired Avilán, Mat Latos, Michael Morse, Bronson Arroyo, Alex Wood, Jim Johnson, and José Peraza, while the Miami Marlins acquired minor league pitchers Victor Araujo, Jeff Brigham, and Kevin Guzman, and the Braves received Héctor Olivera, Paco Rodriguez, minor league pitcher Zachary Bird and a competitive balance draft pick for the 2016 MLB Draft.
 He pitched in 23 games for the Dodgers with a 5.17 ERA.

-At the conclusion of the season, the Dodgers signed him to a one-year, $1.39 million, contract to avoid salary arbitration though he began the season with the AAA Oklahoma City Dodgers after experiencing control problems in spring training.
+At the conclusion of the season, the Dodgers signed him to a one-year, $1.39 million, contract to avoid salary arbitration though he began the season with the Triple-A Oklahoma City Dodgers after experiencing control problems in spring training.
 He split the season between the minors and the majors, appearing in 33 games for Oklahoma City, with a 4.24 ERA and 27 games for Los Angeles, with a 3.20 ERA.
 He also pitched in 3 2/3 innings in the playoffs between the 2016 National League Division Series and the 2016 National League Championship Series, without allowing any earned runs.
 He signed a $1.5 million contract for 2017, avoiding salary arbitration.

 Avilán spent the entire 2017 season in the Dodgers bullpen.
 In 61 games, he had a 2–3 record and 2.93 ERA.
 He felt some pain in his shoulder in September, leading to a diagnosis of "shoulder inflammation."
 As a result, he was left off the Dodgers playoff roster.